Quantum Error Correction for Quantum Memories: Concepts of Quantum Error Correction

 \subsection{QEC Conditions and Other Small Codes of Physical Interest}

-One may ask what properties a general (not necessarily stabilizer) quantum code, ---defined as some subspace $C$ of a physical state space---, should obey in order for a certain set of errors to be correctable.
-These properties are expressed as the quantum error-correcting conditions which can hold exactly or only approximately.
-We encode some $k$ qubits into a codespace $C$ so that $\ket{\overline{i}}$ are the codewords encoding the $k$-bit strings $i$.
-Assume there is a set of errors ${\cal E}=\{E_l\}$ against which we wish to correct.
-For example we can describe the short-term decoherence effects on the qubits by a superoperator ${\cal S}(\rho)=\sum_l E_l \rho E_l^{\dagger}$ which has the Kraus error operators $E_l$.
-The quantum error-correcting conditions say that there exists an error-correcting operation, a reversal of the error, if and only if the following conditions are obeyed for all errors $E_k, E_l\in {\cal E}$
+One may ask what properties a general (not necessarily stabilizer) quantum code, defined as some subspace $C$ of a physical state space, should have in order for a certain set of errors to be correctable.
+These properties are expressed as the quantum error correction conditions which can hold exactly or only approximately. \\